gmvoit/ExpCGM/notebooks/MSUGeneralizable.md

 *Contributed by Doruk Yaldiz and Jazzmin Partridge, edited by Mark Voit*

-These Python notebook cells present generalizable extensions of the **ExpCGM** implementation presented by the [MSU Essentials](/ExpCGM/notebooks/MSUEssentials) notebook ...
+These Python notebook cells present generalizable extensions of the **ExpCGM** implementation outlined within the [MSU Essentials](/ExpCGM/notebooks/MSUEssentials) notebook ...

 ...
 To copy and paste a cell into a notebook running on your own computer, move your cursor to the upper left corner of the cell and click on the clipboard icon that appears.